 During the credits, Jack Ryder is having a live conversation with Quincy Sharp and various political experts over the game's events, debating over how effective the cops are, the state of the country if such criminals can actually exist, and the failure of Gotham's prison system.
 The only one to escape criticism is Batman.

-BioShock 1 has this trope as instrumental to the fall of Rapture.
+BioShock has this trope as instrumental to the fall of Rapture.
 The city was built as a place with no laws or morals, so was filled with sociopaths and sadists only concerned with their own power.
 Despite the "everyone can make it" propaganda they still needed people to scrub the toilets and such, so there was a huge underclass disillusioned with the Rapture dream, furious at Ryan and his ilk.
-All this came to a head with the discovery of ADAM, the miracle substance that powers the game's plasmids (spells), and the city promptly tore itself apart fighting over this highly powerful and valuable resource.
+All this came to a head with the discovery of ADAM, the miracle substance that powers the game's plasmids (spells), and the city promptly tore itself apart fighting over this highly powerful and valuable resource, with those same sociopaths taking their chance to get more powerful.

 The penultimate level of BioShock 2 reveals that Eleanor has been seeing through Delta's eyes the whole time, which has dire consequences for the ending if you've been harvesting the Little Sisters.
 After all, what else would happen when your little girl wants to be just like daddy?